Premier League Relegation Odds: Wolves Slashed After Winless Start

 Having pipped Burnley to the Championship title last season, confidence was high at Elland Road as they returned to the Premier League for the first time since 2022/23.

-That confidence was justified, as Daniel Farke's side recorded a 1-0 win over Everton with a late penalty from new signing Lukas Nmecha.
+That confidence has been justified, as Daniel Farke's side have recorded a 1-0 win over Everton and a 0-0 draw with Newcastle.

 Keith Andrews' appointment as manager at Brentford came from left field.

-The Irishman had never held the top job in his coaching career, so it was a baptism of fire when the Bees were beaten 3-1 by Nottingham Forest.
+The Irishman had never held the top job in his coaching career, so it was a baptism of fire when the Bees were beaten 3-1 by Nottingham Forest on the opening weekend.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon